Chapter 2: Exile

 With that, she, Rei and Shinji walked off campus to the whispers of others and made their way to the nearest station, a mile walk north down highway 45.

 Asuka walked ahead, Shinji just behind and Rei towing the rear.
 On a corner, the same she'd met Shinji at that morning, they passed a unagi place.
 The smell of steaming, seared eel greeted her and made her mouth water, though she'd never tasted it before.
 It was warm and humid out, as though being wrapped in flannel blankets fresh out of the dryer, the layers pealing off into something less sweltering as they descended into the crowded suburbs.
 Jellyfish flags hung from the light posts and wiggled in the breeze.

 "Well, it looks like I'm pretty popular," Asuka cut the stagnant air, glancing behind.
 Shinji was looking across the street.

 "Oh, yeah?"
-That tone of disinterest sprouted again, revealing the undercurrent from before.
+That tone of disinterest sprouted again.